 Would We Recommend Small Climbing Carabiners?

 Absolutely yes.
 Pretty much any climber will find a use for these, even just for long days where you want a few extra bits attached to your harness.
-Lovers or long multi pitch days, big wall dreamers, and alpinists alike will all find these becoming an integral part of their climbing racks.
+Lovers of long multi-pitch days, big wall dreamers, and alpinists alike will all find these becoming an integral part of their climbing racks.